 The above-mentioned health issues are not ranked according to any special criteria, which means that there is no higher risk for diseases that are at the top of the list and vice versa.

 It is not possible to predict if any of the above-mentioned health problems will occur in every Shiba Inu.
-What you can do to get as a healthy dog as possible is going to a reputable breeder who will provide you with documentation certifying that the puppy’s parents are free of hip dysplasia and other hereditary diseases.
+What you can do to get as healthy a pet as possible is going to a reputable breeder who will provide you with documentation certifying that the puppy’s parents are free of hip dysplasia and other hereditary diseases.

 Shiba Inus are hunters by nature, so they need to be provided with a proper amount of daily workouts and walks during which they should be on a leash.
 They are also protective and very territorial in terms of living space, toys, and items, so you need to start early with socialization if you want your puppy to grow into a friendly and non-aggressive dog.